lijun99/altar2-documentation/docs/cuda/AlTarFramework.rst

 The multi-threading in AlTar is achieved by MPI.
 An AlTar application is capable of deploying itself automatically to multiple MPI threads in one or more computers/nodes so that users don't need to run ``mpirun``, ``qsub``, or ``sbatch`` explicitly.

 The Metropolis sampler uses ``job.steps`` to control the number of MC updates in each :math:`\beta`-step. (*It might be better to move this setting directly to sampler*).
 This procedure serves as a burn-in to equilibrate samples from one distribution with :math:`\beta_m` to another with :math:`\beta_{m+1}`.
 Larger ``steps`` allow more equilibration but are not required in CATMIP: the :math:`\beta`-increment (or the total number of :math:`\beta`-steps) will be adjusted.

-:TODO:
-Add a Best Practice section on how to choose different sizes

 Single Thread Configuration